SnBuenafe/LarvaDistModels/README.md

 14. Striped marlin
 15. Longfin escolar

-The historical environmental predictors were prepared from Coupled Model Intercomparison Project 6 (CMIP6) Earth System Models (https://esgf-node.llnl.gov/search/cmip6/).
-The ensembles used for each of the variables are subsets of the set of models found below.
+The historical environmental predictors were prepared from the OMIP2 Earth System Models [(Tsujino et al., 2020)](https://doi.org/10.5194/gmd-13-3643-2020).

-We used (in parentheses are the CMIP6 codes for the climate variables):
+We used (in parentheses are the OMIP2 codes for the climate variables):

 1. temperature (tos)
 2. oxygen (o2os)